dylansmith/domevent-utils/README.md

 domevent-utils
 ==============

-A simple API for wrangling DOM Events.
+A simple API for wrangling DOM Events in decent browsers and IE9+.